kfitzgera/differential-equations/README.md

 3. Open the Jupyter notebooks to explore the implementations

 ## Academic Context
 These projects were developed as part of my studies in differential equations, combining my background in physics and biochemistry with computational methods.
-The implementations demonstrate practical applications of mathematical concepts in scientific computing.
+The implementations demonstrate practical applications of mathematical concepts in scientific computing, particularly in biological systems.

 ## Future Work
 - Implementation of partial differential equations
 - Integration with biochemical reaction systems
 - Advanced numerical methods for stiff systems
 - Machine learning applications in differential equations
+- Extension of circadian model to include additional hormones
+- Analysis of jet lag and shift work effects on the system

 ## Contact
 Feel free to reach out for collaborations or questions about the implementations.